 — Santiago Zabala

 An underlying concept, in the story line as it relates to the nature of warfare, concerns the question: What relevance, in practice, do “rules” and “regulations” have, with regard to the conduct of warfare?
 How do you enforce such rules and regulations, in particular during the heat of battle?
-Granted, after the warfare has passed, in some cases war crimes can be prosecuted.
+It is fortunate, and a step forward, in the context of international law, that after the warfare has passed, in some cases war crimes can be prosecuted.